hanabi/hanabi.github.io/misc/deleted-conventions.md

 - However, if Cathy sees a clue that she can give that will turn the move into a _Clandestine Finesse_ on Bob, then she must always do that.
 - For example, in a 4-player game:
   - It is the first turn of the game and nothing is played on the stacks.
-  - Bob's hand is as follows, from newest to oldest: `red 1, blue 2, blue 1, blue 5`
+  - Bob's hand is, from newest to oldest: `red 1, blue 2, blue 1, blue 5`
   - Donald hand has a red 2 in it.
   - Alice clues number 2 to Bob, touching a blue 2 on slot 2.
   - Bob blind-plays the red 1.